-- a member of the Alberta Teachers Association (ATA). - a member of the Health and Physical Education Council (HPEC). - present at the HPEC Annual General Meeting (AGM) to receive their grant.

-All applications will be reviewed by the HPEC Table Officers and successful recipients will be notified by February 15.
-Successful candidates will be required to submit an activity write-up (practical game(s), new ideas and/or activities) for publication in the HPEC Runner upon returning from the conference.
+- a member of the Alberta Teachers Association (ATA). - a member of the Health and Physical Education Council (HPEC). - successful candidates will be required to submit an activity write-up (practical game(s), new ideas and/or activities) for publication in an HPEC Publication (ie, HPEC Runner, HPEC eSprinter, HPEC Blog) upon returning from the conference.